iot-onboarding/catalog/README.md

 No.

- * What form of credential is returned?
+ * What form of credential is installed into the device?

-The question doesn't make sense, as onboarding doesn't "return" anything, onboarding provisions information into the device.
 Such information minimally includes L2 credentials (WiFi SSID and key), and typically ownership transfer is done at the same time, before a device is put on the regular WiFi network, such that the device is provisioned with the owner's cert and a certificate of owner-allowed device capabilities.